-If you tell a guy that sex is serious for you, and deciding to sleep together is a big deal that means something, and he gets freaked out and says he’s just looking for something casual, you need to be ready to walk away, dignity intact.
-Likewise, if you tell him you’re not looking for a commitment and don’t want to hurt him, and he tells you he’s not into one-night stands and he’s serious about you, you should be prepared to stop and let him off the hook.
+If you tell a guy that sex is serious for you, and deciding to sleep together is a big deal, and he says he’s just looking for something casual, you need to be ready to walk away, dignity intact.
+Likewise, if you tell him you’re not looking for a commitment and don’t want to hurt him, and he tells you he’s serious about you, you should be prepared to stop and let him off the hook.

 Like most things in life, communication is key when it comes to sex.
 Just remember: even though it’s not easy to initiate a conversation, it can save you a lot of heartache later.